 Crystals- I have a Rose Quartz and a Moonstone in my self-care basket.
 Rose Quartz is a great positive energy stone that promotes self-love, love, and passion.
 Moonstone is great for inner growth and personal strength.
 So, together these stones are great additions.

 Giving yourself a little physical self-care is very important too.
 Our physical bodies are often neglected when we’re stressed.
 I have a face mask, hand cream, nail polish, and glass file to my kit.

-How I Use My Kit:
+How I Use My Self Care Toolkit:

 What I love about my self-care kit is that no matter what, there’s something in there for my mood.
 Sad, depressed, anxious, stressed, melancholy, and more.

-I keep my self-care tool kit at the foot of the bed on a handy built-in shelf.
+I keep my self-care toolkit at the foot of the bed on a handy built-in shelf.
 Keeping it there makes it easy to access every night before bed.
 I use self-care throughout the day (in addition to times of self-care crisis) to help me destress so keeping it handy is important.

-Relax With Your New Kit
+Relax With Your New Self Care Kit

 Your self care kit can be grabbed easily in times of need, just remember to restock every week or so.
 And don’t be afraid to switch items out seasonally too!
 Sadly, a warm blankie isn’t always as comfortable in July as in November! lol

 What's on your mind?